Examples

 The code has two parts.
 The first one needs your Slack OAuth token and channel ID (chat group where the messages will be posted).
 A message is formatted using the colors of the different alarm severities that you may see in the Cockpit application.
 This message gets posted to the Slack channel.

-The second part uses basic authentication to the Cumulocity IoT platform, it gets all active alarms and posts alarm messages to the Slack channel.
+The second part uses basic authentication to the Cumulocity platform, it gets all active alarms and posts alarm messages to the Slack channel.
 After that, it subscribes to alarms and notifies the Slack channel each time a new alarm is created in the subscribed tenants.

 Dockerfile and application manifest